Irisiiin/Final-Project-Group-1_CMPINF0010/README.md

 |Zixin Ye| ziy49@pitt.edu | Allegheny County Restaurant/Food Facility Inspections and Locations | https://data.wprdc.org/dataset/allegheny-county-restaurant-food-facility-inspection-violations | This dataset contains details on health inspection violations and locations of food facilities in Allegheny County from January 2016 onwards, updated monthly. |

 ## What does the project do?
-Find out the best neighborhood in Pittsburgh through those datasets.
+Find out the best neighborhood in Pittsburgh through those datasets (with two methods)